 a, The firing rate of the simulated neuron as a function of time.
 Traces shaded in blue or red indicate the firing rate to periods of low or high contrast background noise, respectively.
-The green trace indicates the model response to overlaid targets. b, The true contrast (labelled as variance) of the stimulus (blue, red, and dashed grey lines) along with the average model estimate of the contrast (solid black line) over time. c, Discriminability as a function of time and contrast.
-Each trace indicates target from noise discriminability over time, with the trace color indicating the contrast after the switch.
+The green trace indicates the model response to overlaid targets. b, The true contrast (labelled as variance) of the stimulus (blue, red, and dashed grey lines) along with the average model estimate of the contrast (solid black line) over time. c, Discriminability as a function of time and contrast, with the trace color indicating the contrast after the switch.
 The dashed vertical line indicates the time of the contrast switch.
 Open circles indicate time samples used to plot the distributions in d. d, Target (green) and noise (blue or red) distributions as a function of time and contrast.
 The top row includes responses to targets and noise in low contrast.
 Each column denotes a different time step relative to the change in contrast, as indicated by the column title.
 The bottom row is the same, but for high contrast.
 Arrows between c and d indicate distributions which yielded the indicated value of discriminability in the trace.